friendly/HistDataVis/README.md

 We provide an overview of the book, include color images and text that do not appear in the printed edition, and other topics for readers and those interested in this topic.

-We'd like to thank Matthew Dubins of [Donor Science Consulting](https://www.donorscience.ca) for his help in making this web site possible.
+We thank Matthew Dubins of [Donor Science Consulting](https://www.donorscience.ca) for his help in making this web site possible.

 # Book description